thomasehardt/meeting-scribe-rules/README.md

 * rolling a 1 is a *critical miss*
 * if there are tied rolls (i.e., the result of a roll + modifier), the highest modifier wins
 * if there are tied rolls and tied modifiers, a re-roll is required
-* a replacement d20 can be purchased for $1 (or one can be brought from home, subject to approval/testing)
+* a replacement die can be purchased for $1 (or one can be brought from home, subject to approval/testing)

 ### Additional rules that we have:
 * modifiers stack up until used